fsat/hello-reactive-tooling/README.md

-# Hello-World for Reactive Deployment Tool
+# Hello-World for Platform Tooling

-This project is created to test Reactive Deployment Tool.
+This project is created to test Lightbend's Platform Tooling.

 ## What's this about?